I fought in Operation Iraqi Freedom in 2003. In 2009, fearing a heart attack, I was driven to the

 became a viable option.

 Eventually, I connected these pains to distinct combat experiences.
-Only then I began to
+Only then did I begin to

-understand them and made conscious efforts to regain my life.
+understand them and make conscious efforts to regain my life.
 Stepping out of isolation, I

 learned that consistent physical activity and increased socialization was a return path to hope

 and happiness.
 I got off of the medications, set goals and moved forward.